rhiaro/questforbrothers/index.md

 Right on her peripherals, just out of reach, Tug could grap that the carving went deeper, was connected to something more.
 Something bigger.

 Two young children had stood up, preparing to entertain their families.
 They began to sing in clear sweet voices, the original tale of how all had come to be in the world.
 The story told how their two great stars had been alone in the universe, circling each other, and always at odds.
-They settled their differences for just long enough to bring the planet Ia into existence.
+The children made skillful, careful, motions with their arms that the audience could grap, to illustrate the story.
+The two stars settled their differences for just long enough to bring the planet Ia into existence.
 But soon they were fighting for her as well.
 Ia could not bear her parents' bickering, but nothing she tried would bring them peace.
 So she stopped trying.
 Ia was an icy giant, at equal distance between the two stars.
+The children, between them, brandished a snowball the size of their heads, for Ia.

 In that moment, Tug felt lonely as Ia had, torn between two things she loved.